Legionnaires' disease

 Symptoms of Legionnaires' disease include:

-Tell the GP where you have been in the past 10 days, such as if you stayed in a hotel, spa or hospital.
+Tell them where you've been in the last 10 days, such as if you stayed in a hotel, spa or hospital.

 Treatment for Legionnaires' disease